csb324/doodler/doing right now.md

-DOING RIGHT NOW: add a serializer (for user data in json)
+DOING RIGHT NOW: make comments votable AND USE RSPEC DAMN IT